 Because we've been quite a few times, people always ask me questions like "when is a good time to take the kids?", "is it really busy", "how many days should we go for?".
 If you guys ever have any questions, feel free to get in touch as I'm always happy to chat.
 I also have a quite a few short YouTube videos with the practicalities of Disneyland Paris with kids, like how to go on the grown-up rides with small children etc. You can check out the playlist here (and please subscribe to my channel!)

-This is the first blog post of a series I will write on this Disneyland Paris Travel Guide and I'm starting with a quick-fire FAQs on the 5 top questions I get all the time.
+Here's some quick-fire FAQs on the 5 top questions I get all the time.
 So let's get to it!

 1) When is a good time to take the kids?

 There's no right or best age to take the kids.
 Honestly.
 There might be the "best age you can cope with" to take the kids, which is different.
 Nattie was 9 months on her first trip, both Nattie and Joseph went at 18 months ish, Joseph also went at 3, at 4 and at 5.
 So we covered all ages up to 5 so far and I feel that anything above 5 is kind of irrelevant talking about as now he is 5 he can fully interact and experience most things in the parks, so anything above 5 is a given that is a good time to go.